-The largest forested area in the world, with an immense diversity in terms of flora and fauna – and a huge flood.
+The Amazon is the largest forested area in the world, with an immense diversity in terms of flora and fauna – and a huge flood.

 The UNESCO World Heritage List includes several hundred properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.